 The supporting cast is also wildly talented.
 Teresa Palmer (Hacksaw Ridge) stars as Kelly, a struggling single mother who befriends King and happens to live in the motel he finds himself crashing at.
 Their unlikely relationship with one another is complex, yet still manages to be profound.
 I thought the scenes between the two of them were impactful and Palmer takes the little screen time she has and really makes something of it.

 Alfred Molina (The Da Vinci Code) and Luke Evans (The Girl on the Train) are also worth mentioning as their characters are real boy scouts.
 Molina portrays Preston, a Hollywood executive who has questionable living arrangements with male minors and Evans plays Wentworth, a dentist to the stars who happens to have a seedy side hustle.
-More than that they serve as classic examples of wealthy people who take advantage of the poor and marginalized and profit from their painful misfortunes.
+They serve as classic examples of wealthy people who take advantage of the poor and marginalized and profit from their painful misfortunes.
 When he discovers that they are responsible for his sister’s disappearance, King makes sure neither gets away with what they’ve done.

 I would be remiss if I didn’t note that MFTK features extremely violent scenes and grisly imagery matched only by the sordid secrets and bleak reality of life in the slums of L.A.
-There is also brief nudity and harsh language, both of which are unsurprising in a project like this one.
+There is also brief nudity and harsh language, both of which are unsurprising in a picture like this one.

 Overall, I think it’s a film that will provide some entertainment and maybe expose common evils that are happening in cities all around the world.
 This isn’t a movie that left me feeling very hopeful- uneasy and discouraged are far more suitable words.